ChrisCooney05/CV/README.md

 ## Skills

-- **Team player** - I have played all types team sports since before I can remember and was even fortunate enough to play AFL for England and Great Britain, because of this I feel at home being in a team of any size in any capacity.
+- **Team player** - I have played all types of team sports since before I can remember and was even fortunate enough to play AFL for England and Great Britain, because of this I feel at home being in a team of any size in any capacity.
 Whether that is taking a back seat and getting my head down, helping others or being at the front and leading.

 - **Fast learner/ Adaptable** - Over the last 3 months with Makers I have had to learn and use a number of different languages, frameworks and concepts.
 Not only this, but the languages and frameworks changed weekly sometimes even at different levels of software development.
 Because of this, I am confident that I can learn new skills and adapt to any changes quickly and effectively.